relloyd/halfpipe/README.md

 Choose *one* of these options to get going:

+A)

-* Clone this repo and use bash script `start-halfpipe.sh` to build a local Docker image that contains the Halfpipe CLI and the Oracle client drivers.
-This is the easy option that drops you into a command prompt ready to use the `hp` tool shown below; or...
+Use the [Getting Started](#Getting-Started) instructions to build a local Docker image that contains the Halfpipe CLI and the Oracle client drivers.
+This is the easy option that drops you into a command prompt ready to use the `hp` tool or the `configure.sh` script (usage shown below)

+B)

-* Download one of the Release binaries and add it to your target environment.
+Download one of the Release binaries and add it to your target environment.
 You'll need the Oracle Instant Client installed and on your PATH.
 If you get an error like `hp: error while loading shared libraries: libclntsh.so.19.1: cannot open shared object file: No such file or directory` ensure your ORACLE_HOME environment variable set and the OCI library is accessible.
-If you follow Oracle's Instant Client set-up instructions and check that SQL*Plus works, you should be good to go
+If you follow Oracle's Instant Client set-up instructions and check that SQL*Plus works, you should be good to go.
+Run the `configure.sh` script to learn how to set up basic connections.

 ```